hortusfox/hortusfox.github.io/index.md

 Welcome to the documentation of HortusFox - a self-hosted collaborative plant management system.
 HortusFox is a self-hosted collaborative platform that helps you keeping track of all your plants in your local environment.
 It is especially suited for tech savy plant parents who want to use an open-source plant management app where they also have control over their data.
-The system is made as a web application and there is also an android mobile phone app available.

 ## Installation
 Please view the installation guide of the <a href="https://github.com/danielbrendel/hortusfox-web">web application</a> in order to install HortusFox.